Mixing time of near-critical random graphs: Mixing in the subcritical regime

 In order to establish the lower bound, we will demonstrate the existence of a component with a certain structure, and show that the order of the mixing time on this particular component matches the above upper bound.

 To find this component, we apply the usual exploration process until $\epsilon n$ vertices are exposed.
-By definition, each component revealed is a Galton-Watson tree (the exploration process does not expose the tree-excess) where the offspring distribution is stochastically dominated by $\Bin(n , \tfrac{1 - \epsilon }{n})$ and stochastically dominates $\Bin(n , \frac{1 - 2\epsilon}{n})$.
+By definition, each component revealed is a Galton--Watson tree (the exploration process does not expose the tree-excess) where the offspring distribution is stochastically dominated by $\Bin(n , \frac{1 - \epsilon}{n})$ and stochastically dominates $\Bin(n , \frac{1 - 2\epsilon}{n})$.

-It is well known (see, e.g., \cite{Lindvall}*{equation (1.12)}) that for any $\lambda > 0$,
+It is well known [see, e.g., \cite{Lindvall}, equation (1.12)] that for any $\lambda> 0$,

-It follows that when discovering the first $\epsilon n$ vertices, we can approximate the binomial variables by Poisson variables, at the cost of a total error of at most $\epsilon n (1/n) = \epsilon = o(1)$. \begin{lemma} With high probability, once $\epsilon n$ vertices are exposed in the exploration process, we will have discovered at least $\epsilon^2 n/2$ components. \end{lemma} \begin{proof} Notice that each discovered component is stochastically dominated (with respect to containment) by a $\mathrm{Poisson}(1-\epsilon)$-Galton-Watson tree.
-Thus, the probability that the first $\epsilon^2 n/2$ components contain more than $\epsilon n $ vertices is bounded by the probability that the total size of $\epsilon^2 n/2$ independent PGW($1-\epsilon$)-trees is larger than $\epsilon n$.
-The latter can be estimated (using Chebyshev's inequality and Claim \ref{claim-variance-PGW}) by
+It follows that when discovering the first $\epsilon n$ vertices, we can approximate the binomial variables by Poisson variables, at the cost of a total error of at most $\epsilon n (1/n) = \epsilon= o(1)$. \begin{lemma} With high probability, once $\epsilon n$ vertices are exposed in the exploration process, we will have discovered at least $\epsilon^2 n/2$ components. \end{lemma} \begin{pf} Notice that each discovered component is stochastically dominated (with respect to containment) by a $\operatorname{Poisson}(1-\epsilon )$--Galton--Watson tree.
+Thus, the probability that the first $\epsilon ^2 n/2$ components contain more than $\epsilon n $ vertices is bounded by the probability that the total size of $\epsilon^2 n/2$ independent PGW($1-\epsilon$)-trees is larger than $\epsilon n$.
+The latter can be estimated (using Chebyshev's inequality and Claim \ref {claim-variance-PGW}) by